icykoneko/ff14-fish-tracker-app/README.md

 A webapp designed for tracking big fish and arranging them by which fish are less often available rather than just available right now.

 I'll fill in more details later... maybe...

+## Static Version

+Still working on it, but I think I have most of the kinks worked out.
+Still a few style fixes that need to happen too.